 Chole translates to “chickpeas.”
 “Chole masala” refers to a chickpea curry, where “masala” translates to the gravy made with spices.
-Chole masala is the marriage of boiled chickpeas in a flavourful tomato gravy with traditional Indian whole and ground spices.
+Chole masala is the marriage of boiled chickpeas in a flavorful tomato gravy with traditional Indian whole and ground spices.
 Chole masala is a very popular dish in India because it’s an excellent vegetarian protein source!
 When you can make some good chole, you’ve got plenty of options for a healthy balanced meal!

-What’s the difference betwen homestyle chole and Delhi-style chole?
+What’s the difference betwen homestyle chole and Delhi-style chole?▼

-Do I need to soak the chickpeas?
+Do I need to soak the chickpeas?▼

 Yes, you really do.
 You may have seen that in my Instant Pot Rajma Masala recipe, you can get away without soaking the red kidney beans, or rajma.
 However, cooking chickpeas that haven’t been soaked can potentially cause digestive issues, such as gas and bloating (source: Livestrong).
 To save your gut, please plan accordingly and soak your chickpeas!

-What if I forgot to soak my chickpeas?
+What if I forgot to soak my chickpeas?▼

 Okay, fair enough.
 We’re all human!
 When I was first testing this recipe, it was too late for me to soak my chickpeas.
 If you’ve got the extra hour or two to spare, you can bypass soaking your chickpeas by boiling them in hot water.
 However, for best results, soaking is best!

-Can I Use Canned Chickpeas?
+Can I Use Canned Chickpeas?▼

 While technically you can, you will not get a dish that looks similar to what I have presented.
 Mainly because the canned chickpeas are cooked already.
 Cooking them for too much longer with the spices and tea might have some effect, but not the full effect.
 Plus, you risk turning the chickpeas to mush.

-How to get the dark brown colour
+How to get the dark brown colour▼

 The magic of the lovely brown colour of the Delhi-style chole comes from the black tea we’ll use!
 You can use whole tea leaves or powdered black tea, as I’ll be using in this recipe.
 You really can’t achieve the iconic street-style chole without it!

-Tips For Making a Great Delhi-Style chickpea curry
+Tips for Making a Great Delhi-Style Chickpea Curry

 Plan ahead and soak the beans overnight before cooking.